Shift Differential: What It Is & How It Works (+ Free Policy Template)

 Salaried Employees

 You may also choose to offer premium pay based on the hours the salaried employee works, although this is more complicated and requires detailed timekeeping records, something salaried employees aren’t always ready to do.
-For example, if you need an employee who makes $15 per hour to work security overnight at an apartment complex, you may offer them an additional $3 per hour in shift differential pay for hours worked between 8 p.m. and 8 a.m.

 Hourly Employees

 Calculating shift differentials for hourly employees is not as difficult as it may seem.
-Because hourly employees already record their hours in your time keeping system, you will know exactly how much shift differential pay they’re entitled to.
+Because hourly employees already record their hours in your timekeeping system, you will know exactly how much shift differential pay they’re entitled to.

 Eligible Work Hours